NA-Wen/Deformation-Transfer-and-OpenGL-Render-Course-Project/README.md

 - **Rotation**: Hold the **left mouse button** to rotate the object in the display.
 - **Light Position Adjustment**: Use the keyboard's arrow keys and W, S keys to adjust the light source position. **The up and down keys adjust the Z-coordinate of the light, W/S adjust the Y-coordinate, and the left/right keys adjust the X-coordinate.**

+---

 ### Acknowledgements
-The project's implementation of Pythonic style is greatly assisted by the resources found in [基于python的OpenGL](https://www.cnblogs.com/jiujiubashiyi/p/16479817.html).
+Instead of using the `OpenMesh` module, the df project's implementation of mesh utilities draws significant inspiration from the resources available in [Deformation-Transfer-for-Triangle-Meshes](https://github.com/mickare/Deformation-Transfer-for-Triangle-Meshes), which provides a more lightweight and easily adaptable approach.
+And the openGL rendering project's implementation of Pythonic style is greatly assisted by the resources found in [基于python的OpenGL](https://www.cnblogs.com/jiujiubashiyi/p/16479817.html).